-Second, despite the paucity of empirical evidence, the types and importance of governance mechanisms to which "traditional" public and privately held firms are subject are likely to differ from those of ECF firms.
-For instance, while public firms may have strong track records and reputations that could explain why managers often deliver on their promises even when they cannot be forced to (Shleifer & Vishny, 1997), these mechanisms are generally lacking in young ECF firms.
-Further, public firms are actively monitored, tracked, and evaluated by information intermediaries, such as stock analysts (Healy & Palepu, 2001), but this is not the case for ECF firms and much less in-depth information is available on them.
-Moreover, in contrast to public firms, the shares of ECF firms cannot be sold (easily) given the lack of liquid secondary markets (Signori & Vismara, 2018), limiting capital market discipline.
-There are also important differences with privately held firms that raise other sources of external equity finance, such as venture capital, and are subject to due diligence, extensive contracts, and monitoring (e.g., Amit, Brander, & Zott, 1998; Sapienza, Manigart, & Vermeir, 1996).
-ECF firms, however, raise funding from small, and often "unsophisticated," investors who may lack the knowledge, incentives, and power to conduct due diligence, write extensive contracts, and monitor entrepreneurs (Ahlers et al., 2015).
-Thus, we cannot simply generalize findings from prior work on public firms with dispersed ownership, or private firms with concentrated ownership, to ECF firms.
-In other words, what works in public firms or in privately held firms might not work in ECF firms, and other governance mechanisms may be at play that are specific to the equity crowdfunding context.
+Second, despite the paucity of empirical evidence, the types and importance of governance mechanisms to which 'traditional' public and privately held firms are subject are likely to differ from those of ECF firms.
+For instance, while public firms may have strong track records and reputations that could explain why managers often deliver on their promises even when they cannot be forced to (Shleifer and Vishny, 1997), these mechanisms are generally lacking in young ECF firms.
+Further, public firms are actively monitored, tracked and evaluated by information intermediaries, such as stock analysts (Healy and Palepu, 2001) but this is not the case for ECF firms and much less in-depth information is available on them.
+Moreover, in contrast to public firms, the shares of ECF firms cannot be sold (easily) given the lack of liquid secondary markets (Signori and Vismara, 2018), limiting capital market discipline.
+There are also important differences with privately held firms that raise other sources of external equity finance such as venture capital and are subject to due diligence, extensive contracts, and monitoring (e.g., Amit et al., 1998; Sapienza et al., 1996).
+ECF firms, however, raise funding from small and oftentimes 'unsophisticated' investors who may lack the knowledge, incentives, and power to conduct a due diligence, write extensive contracts and monitor entrepreneurs (Ahlers et al., 2015).
+Thus, we cannot simply generalize findings from prior work on public firms with dispersed ownership or private firms with concentrated ownership to ECF firms.
+In other words, what works in public firms or in privately held firms might not work in ECF firms and other governance mechanisms may be at play that are specific to the equity crowdfunding context.

 Third, we present an integrative model of governance mechanisms that (potentially) operate in equity crowdfunding markets.
 For this purpose, we draw on an information economics perspective.
-The most influential perspective in governance research-namely, agency theory-originates from information economics (Eisenhardt, 1989).
-However, agency theory has focused on how "the principal [emphasis added] should seek to avoid or mitigate the agency problem" (Arthurs & Busenitz, 2003: 148), and portrays entrepreneurs as "potential thieves or deadbeats" and investors as "police officers enforcing the law" (Arthurs & Busenitz, 2003: 156).
-An information economics perspective argues that there are "good" and "bad" entrepreneurs, and focuses on the role of investors (e.g., the crowd), intermediaries (e.g., crowdfunding platforms), country institutions, and even entrepreneurs themselves to minimize informational asymmetry problems that are the root cause of many agency issues.
-These problems include "hidden information," which leads to adverse selection problems, and "hidden action," which leads to moral hazard problems (Amit et al., 1998).
+The most influential perspective in governance research, namely agency theory, originates from information economics (Eisenhardt, 1989).
+However, agency theory has focused on how "the principal should seek to avoid or mitigate the agency problem" (Arthurs and Busenitz, 2003: 148, emphasis added) and portrays entrepreneurs as "potential thieves or deadbeats" and investors as "police officers enforcing the law" (Arthurs and Busenitz, 2003: 156).
+An information economics perspective argues that there are 'good' and 'bad' entrepreneurs and focuses on the role of investors (e.g., the crowd), intermediaries (e.g., crowdfunding platforms), country institutions, and even entrepreneurs themselves to minimize informational asymmetry problems that are the root cause of many agency issues.
+These problems include 'hidden information', which leads to adverse selection problems, and 'hidden action', which leads to moral hazard problems (Amit et al., 1998).
 Thus, we offer an encompassing conceptual model of how different actors and environments could minimize informational asymmetry problems in equity crowdfunding markets.